Below are the listing and description of all camps, not including sports clinics. Camps listed alphabetically.

 Canoe Paddlers Camp (CPC)

-10-12Spend the week learning to navigate both flat and moving water!
-Instruction begins on campus where you will learn the basics of canoeing and kayaking techniques and safety.
-You will also learn the parts of a canoe.
+10-12Spend the week learning to navigate both flat and moving water in a teamwork oriented setting!
+Instruction begins on campus where you will learn the basics of canoeing techniques and safety.
 Weather permitting, expeditions down Fall Creek and/or Geist Reservoir will be planned during the week for those who have shown themselves responsible on the water.

 7-9Do you love to explore nature?
 Then you will love Cultivate Camp.
 We will be amazed at God’s creation through exploring and studying nature, hiking, projects, team building, and so much more.
 You will grow in wonder of what you can find just outside your door.

 Hook, Line & Sinker (HLS)

 7-910-12Learn the “How-To’s” of fishing!
-Here you will explore casting, hook tying, live and artificial bait, and cleaning the catch.
-Campers will catch and release bluegill, bass, and catfish at the pond on camp property.
+Here you will explore casting, hook tying, live and artificial bait, as well as cleaning the catch.
+Campers will catch and release Blue Gill, Bass, and Crawfish at the camp pond.
 An emphasis in fishing safety is included during the week’s instruction.
-Bring your own pole, reel, and tackle box with basic tackle.
+Camp provides cane poles and bait, or campers may bring their own pole, reel, and tackle box with tackle.

 Mountain Bike Camp (MBC)